Women in labor unions: New York shirtwaist strike of 1909

 In New York City working women employed by three major shirtwaist companies (the Leiserson Company, the Rosen Company, and the Triangle Shirtwaist Company) went to the Women's Trade Union League of America (WTUL) in 1909 to gain support in their strikes.
 Mary Dreier and hundreds of other women, were arrested while picketing.
 On November 23, 1909, Clara Lemlich's speech inspired the largest women's strike up to that point, which took place among primarily Jewish waist makers on the following day.
 The strike led more than 20,000 workers to walk out of 500 shops in New York City.
 10,000 women went back to work by November 27, 1909, after the smaller manufacturers agreed to the wages proposed by the unions.
 Larger manufacturers did not comply, forcing the strike to lead into December, and eventually spread to Philadelphia.
 During these months violence increased on picket lines; women were assaulted, harassed, and arrested.
 Some arrested women were sent to the workhouse on Blackwell's Island.
+Clara and her workers were aiming for change in their company.